Exploitacious/Windows_Toolz/NinjaRMM/ScriptingTemplatePrompt/Readme.md

 ## 3. How to Use

-Follow these three simple steps to start generating scripts.

 ### Step 1: Start a New AI Chat Session

-For the best results, **always start a new, fresh chat session** with your chosen AI platform (Gemini, ChatGPT, Claude, etc.).
+For the best results, **always start a new, fresh chat session** or create a "GPT / "Gemini GEM" with your chosen AI platform.
 This ensures the AI has a clean slate and isn't influenced by previous conversations.

 ### Step 2: Load the "NinjaScript Architect" Persona